jomo/imgur-screenshot/README.md

   > An executable that is run *after* the image was uploaded.<br>
   > `%img` is replaced with the image's filename.<br>
   > `%url` is replaced with the image's URL.

+* open

+  > If set to true, open url after image uploaded.

 * log_file